-Four hundred and twenty-two units of affordable housing are projected to be preserved; however, funding under this local, non-traditional initiative will support only the 263 state funded and LIHTC units.
-As noted in the chart below, three of the proposed projects (Barrister Court, Indecco & Sharp Leadenhall) include a subset of 21 units under existing PBV contracts, and four of the projects, Montpelier's Choice, Sharp Leadenhall, Renaissance at Reservoir Hill and Arbor Oaks include a subset of 138 Public Housing ACC units.
-For these 159 PBV and ACC units, HABC plans to utilize capital funds and single fund flexibility to fund preservation, which does not require a local, non-traditional activity waiver.
+Two hundred thirty-five units of affordable housing are projected to be preserved; however, funding under this local, non-traditional initiative will support only the 205 state funded units.
+As noted in the chart below, two of the proposed projects (Barrister Court & Indecco) include a subset of 17 units under existing PBV contracts, while another project (Montpelier's Choice) includes a subset of 13 Public Housing ACC units.
+For these 30 PBV and ACC units, HABC plans to utilize capital funds and single fund flexibility to fund preservation, which does not require a local, non-traditional activity waiver.
 While no specific per unit funding cap has been established, HABC anticipates that the average AHP preservation related costs per unit will not exceed \$26,000 in FY 2025.
-In developments where more extensive preservation efforts are needed, preservation costs may be higher; however, HABC will request HUD approval in the event that the TDCs exceed HUD's limit.
+HABC will request HUD approval in the event that the TDCs exceed HUD's limit.
 The following projects are slated for preservation funding under this activity in FY 2025.
 Please note, HABC has included in the table below the PBV and ACC units which will not receive funds under this activity; but will receive funding under HABC's capital program or through the use of single fund flexibility.

-Development Name No. of LNT Units Preserved nated AHP unding Number of PBV Units under a HAP Contract Number of Public Housing ACC Units Total Units Preserved
+Development Name No. of State Assisted Units Preserved Estimated AHP Funding Number of PBV Units under a HAP Contract Number of Public Housing ACC Units Total Units Preserved

 Barrister Court 24 \$ 630,000 8 32

 Indecco 36 \$ 919,149 9 45

 Irvington Place 41 \$ 1,046,809 41

 Montpelier's Choice 26 \$ 657,191 13 39

 Norman Lohn 12 \$ 306,383 12

 Somerset Chase 22 \$ 561,702 22

 West Lexington 44 \$ 1,123,404 44

+TOTAL 205 \$5, ,244,638.00 17 13 235